Medicare Enrolled

 What this data tells you about Dr. My

-Dr. Joseph My is a hematology & oncology in Stuart, FL, with 18 years in practice.
+Dr. Joseph My is a hematology & oncology specialist in Stuart, FL, with 18 years of NPI registration.
 Based on federal Medicare data, Dr. My performed 54,764 Medicare services across 4,048 unique beneficiaries.

 Between the years covered by Open Payments, Dr. My received a total of $22,486 from 97 pharmaceutical and/or device companies across 1136 individual payments.
 These payments are legal, publicly disclosed under the federal Sunshine Act, and common in hematology & oncology.
 Most payments are for meals and travel — low-value interactions common across virtually all practicing physicians.
 Patients may wish to discuss these relationships with their provider.